Andrew MacLaren

 Andrew MacLaren (28 May 1883 – 11 April 1975) was a British politician who represented Burslem as a Member of Parliament for three separate terms during the 20th century.
 A member of the Labour Party and Independent Labour Party, his passions were economic justice and art.
-He persistently campaigned for Land Value Taxation, and he was a painter.
+He persistently campaigned for Land Value Taxation, founding the School of Philosophy and Economic Science to advocate for the policy.
+He was also a painter.

 History

 Andrew MacLaren was born in a poor district of Glasgow.
 Early influences were Christianity, Mozart, Palestrina, and recent Irish history.
 An engineering apprentice from age 14 (working alongside John later Lord Reith), he attended art classes in the evening when able.
 From 17, when his father died, he had to provide for the family.

 With an innate sense of justice and freedom, he looked for the causes of the poverty and deprivation observed around him, hoping to find solutions.
 He studied Marx extensively, but failed to find answers.
 However, on discovering Glasgow’s single tax movement and reading Henry George’s "Progress and Poverty" (c 1905) he was set ablaze.
 From then on, his fine oratory was used to demand that everyone looked to the one issue that (as he believed) could solve the social and economic problems and hence men free: Land Value Taxation.